 Get any supporting evidence you can if it’s safe and legal to do so.
 This might be:

-Warning CCTV recordings may be kept for a limited time
+Warning Recordings may be kept for a limited time

-Making your complaint quickly can help if you need CCTV footage.
+Making your complaint quickly can help if you need security camera (CCTV) footage.

 Getting a response